 “Women need to become more financially empowered because things are going to happen along the road of life,” said Cindy Hounsell, president of the Women’s Institute for a Secure Retirement (WISER).
 “It’s not a straight path to retirement.
 You need to plan and be prepared for anything.”

-To that end, MassMutual has developed the following seven recommendations for giving women the tools they need to take command of their financial future.
+To that end, MassMutual has developed the following seven recommendations for giving women the tools they need to take command of their financial future and establish financial empowerment.